warmcat/libwebsockets/READMEs/README.lws_sequencer.md

 				lws_seq_events_t event, void *data);
 ```

-`lws_sequencer_t` objects are private to lws and opaque to the user.
+`struct lws_sequencer` objects are private to lws and opaque to the user.
 A small
 set of apis lets you perform operations on the pointer returned by the
 create api.